VOLUNTEER FOR THE BMA

 The last step in the process is to record your volunteer hours.

-On your computer, Smartphone or tablet, go to the BMA website, open the "About BMA" tab, open the "Record Volunteer Hours" tab and fill in the form.
+On your computer, phone or tablet, go to this website, open the "About BMA" tab, open the "Record Volunteer Hours" tab and fill in the form.
+Or simply click here.

 The club uses the “recorded hours” to recognize the contribution of volunteers, to determine the overall of club volunteer participation, and to use the data in discussions with interested stakeholders.

 At the end of each year the BMA Board determines Award winners, either by using the volunteer hours from the registration system, or by nominating and voting.
 Awards are presented at the AGM.

 Presented annually to recognize a new BMA Member who has contributed and recorded the most volunteer hours.